About This Chapter

 - Test your understanding of each lesson with short quizzes.

-- Verify you're ready by completing Major 20th Century Events chapter exam.
+- Verify you're ready by completing the Major 20th Century Events chapter exam.

 Why It Works: